Getting Better Sleep

 - Put away the electronics.
 Banish your phone/computer/television from your bedroom after 9PM (or within 2 hours of your bedtime, whichever comes first.
 If you are going to sleep at 10:00, put them away at 8:00).

-- Good sleep hygiene.
-This term is used to describe lifestyle habits that help us sleep.
-These include a regular routine where you get into bed around the same time each day, and wake up at the same time each morning (as opposed to staying up late and sleeping in on weekends).
+- Set a sleep routine.
+A routine where you get into bed around the same time each day, and wake up at the same time each morning (as opposed to staying up late and sleeping in on weekends).
 Some activities (meditation, prayer, relaxation, stretching) to encourage the body and mind to slow down before bed can help.

-- Diet.
-I have seen nutritional recommendations for better sleep including eating some protein before bed, and recently, food that has healthy fat, like full fat dairy (cheese or whole milk) or nut butter.
+- Try a healthy snack.
+Some nutritional recommendations for better sleep including eating some protein before bed, and recently, food that has healthy fat, like full fat dairy (cheese or whole milk) or nut butter.
 You don’t want to eat too much and try to sleep on a full stomach, but try a small snack towards the end of the evening.
 Even a single slice of cheese (1 0z) can help calm the brain.
 If you have a sensitive digestive system, try eating a light snack approximately 45 minutes before you lay down.

-Dr. Ellen Diamond is the Clinical Psychologist for Ketamine Wellness Centers.
+Souces: Dr. Ellen Diamond is the Clinical Psychologist for Ketamine Wellness Centers.
+Headspace article: 15 science-backed tips